SHPC Client Prevails In Arbitration Of Union Grievance Over Nurse’s Termination

 Schwartz Hannum PC Quickly Investigated And Resolved Allegations Of Sexual Abuse Against An Independent School Employee

-When an independent school called with news that a former student was making “Penn State”-type allegations about a current employee, attorneys William E. Hannum III, Suzanne W. King and Arabela Thomas acted quickly to provide the school with both legal and practical advice about the myriad issues that confront a school in this sort of potentially explosive situation.
+When an independent school called with news that a former student was making “Penn State”-type allegations about a current employee, attorneys William E. Hannum III and Suzanne W. King acted quickly to provide the school with both legal and practical advice about the myriad issues that confront a school in this sort of potentially explosive situation.

 The Firm worked closely with the Head of School and the Board of Trustees to promptly develop a plan suited to both the school’s culture and the applicable legal requirements.
 The Firm advised the independent school about its mandatory reporting obligations, and the Firm’s attorneys assisted in completing the required reports on behalf of the school.
 In addition, a Firm partner conducted an independent, comprehensive investigation to assess the merits of the sexual abuse claims made by the former student, interviewing key witnesses and preparing a written report for the school’s Board of Trustees within a brief window.

 Acting based on the Firm’s practical and legal advice and careful investigation, the independent school was able to quickly resolve the matter, and provide parents with the assurance that the school places student safety as its first priority.

 The Firm’s attorneys have extensive experience in dealing with allegations of abuse, neglect and harassment and as a result, when dealing with such issues are able to provide efficient and cost-effective solutions to complex and highly sensitive problems.